AndrewBuck/cosmic/README.txt

 	sudo apt-get install astrometry.net

 image2xy - A source extraction tool that comes with astrometry.net (this is the
-	default if you don't use sextractor).
+	default if you don't use source-extractor).
 Should be installed automatically with astrometry.net but good to double check.

+gnuplot - A graphing program used to produce graph images on the site for
+	histograms and other similar things.